A jacket for winter: I sew London by How to do fashion!

 - After fusing the back piece, assemble the fronts and back

-- edge stitch the outer edge of the facing
+- bind the outer edge of the facing

 4. Assemble: